ryanwhitwell/SecureOrganizedChildHelperScreen/README.md

 # Secure Organized Child Helper Screen
 A secure sandbox display used to help include young children in the day-to-day of getting things done... it's also a Minecraft server :)

+>Please note this is a Blazor WASM application and is meant to be viewed in portrait orientation at a resolution of 1080 X 1920.
+Just keep that in mind when you're running it locally.

 This application is inteneded to give my kids enough information about their day to allow them to self-serve.
 Here's a list of the high-level features:

 - Basic date/time information